SalathielGenese/joke-tag-api/README.md

 > **NOTE : tests are currently failling due to [not yet debuged issue](https://github.com/visionmedia/supertest/issues/484)**

-Restart test and app on change
+Restart test and app on change. _(App won't be started when tests fail !)_

 ```bash
 yarn dev